IsaacWoods/poplar/book/kernel/syscalls.md

     - `2` means that the id does not correspond to a valid system object
     - `3` means that the requested object id is valid, but the task does not have the correct capabilities to access it

+### `my_address_space`
+Get the ID of the AddressSpace kernel object that the calling task is running in.
+Tasks do not need a capability to use this system call, as they automatically have access to their own AddressSpaces, and more priviledged operations are protected by their own capabilities.